jcamach2/asst1/README.md

 1. ISPC is needed to compile many of the programs used in this assignment.
 ISPC can be easily installed on the myth machines through the following steps:

 From a myth machine, download the linux binary into a local directory of your choice.
-You can get ISPC compiler binaries for Linux from the ISPC [downloads page](https://ispc.github.io/downloads.html), or directly download it via `wget` from the linux commandline.
+You can get ISPC compiler binaries for Linux from the ISPC [downloads page](https://ispc.github.io/downloads.html), or directly download it via `wget` from the commandline.

     wget https://sourceforge.net/projects/ispcmirror/files/v1.9.2/ispc-v1.9.2-linux.tar.gz